TS-OSINT/OSINT-portfolio/portfolio/osint-case-studies/anonymised-case-study-01.md

 - Corporate website listings confirming leadership roles
 - Professional networking posts related to sector developments
-- No significant negative media coverage identified in open-source research at the time of review
+- No significant adverse media was observed in the open sources reviewed during the engagement review window, noting that open-source coverage is incomplete and this is not a guarantee of absence.

 All source details omitted to preserve confidentiality.

 ## 8. Notes on Methodology